JoaoLaimer/JoaoNotes/03 - Operating Systems/03 - Memory Management/Paging.md

 |     |     | 1   | 1   | 1   | 0   | 0   | 0   | 3   | 3   | 3   | 2   | 2   | 2   | 1   |

 **Belady** Anomaly: the rate of page faults can be higher when the frame quantity rises.

+### LRU (Least Recently Used)
+Replaces a page that was last used.
+If we consider the temporal locality principle, it's good to guess that a page that was not referenced recently it might not be referenced in the near future.
+Has overload because it must update the moment of access for each page.

+### NRU (Not Recently Used)
+Uses a reference bit to show if the page was used recently.
+Initially when a page is loaded to the memory, the reference bit is zero.
+When the page is referenced while in the memory the bit flips to 1, periodically the bit is flipped back.
+The algorithm replaces the page that has the bit set to 0.
+It might be more efficient if we add more reference bits.

+### Second Chance
+It's a modified version of FIFO, with the objective of not replacing a page that is used frequently.
+If the reference bit of the oldest page is 0, than the replacing procedes.
+If 1, than the page receives a second chance, its reference bit is set to 0 and its arrival restarted (goes to the end of the queue).
+If a page is used frequently, it's bit is always 1, so never replaced.

+### Clock Algorithm
+Uses the second chance algorithm, but, instead of inserting a page that had a second chance to the end of the queue, the algorithm uses a circular queue.

+#### Adicionar Reference Bits (NRU/Second Chance)
+- The algorithm works with a reference bit and a modification bit (dirty bit), creating 4 classes of pages:
+	- (0,0) not used recently, not modified (good page to replace)
+	- (0,1) not used recently, but modified (not good, because we have to write it to disk)
+	- (1,0) used recently, not modified (probably will be used)
+	- (1,1) used, modified (not good to replace)

+### Counting Based Algorithm
+Number of references made are tracked to each page with a counter.
+#### LFU (Least Frequently Used)
+- Page with the lower count is replaced.
+- Prioritizes frequently used pages.
+- Recently loaded pages will have lower counters.
+#### MFU (Most Frequently Used)
+- Page with the higher count is replaced
+- Based on the argument that the page with the lower count has just been loaded to the memory and is still being used.

+### Page Size
+Suppose virtual addressing of 32 bits
+If a page has size 16 Kbytes (= 16384 bytes ) and each address in this page has 4 bytes.
+(16 Kb/ 4 B) = ( 2¹⁴ / 2²) = 2¹² addresses.
+We have 2¹² (4096) entries in the page.
+So the virtual address is calculated like: 12 bits for offset + 20 bits to number it.
+If we have 2²⁰ pages, we can multiply with the size of each page address (4 bytes), to find out about the size of the page table (2²⁰ * 4 bytes) = 4 Mb.
+## Multilevel Paging
+In single level paging systems, the size of the table can be a problem, for example: a system where processes resides in the main memory, it's hard and costly to manage 4 Mb tables.
+A good solution is adding a new level to the page table.
+Using 2 levels, we can have a directory level entry to each table.
+Example:
+The number of a page in level 1 (directory), allows us to find the address of a page table in the directory table.
+The number of a page in level 2 (pages), allows us to find the address of the frame in the page table.
+In both level we have an offset.

+#### Single Level
+2²⁰ entries in the page table, each entry with 4 bytes = 4 Mb.
+Page table size = 4 Mb.
+#### Two Levels
+2¹⁰ entries in the directory table, each entry with 4 bytes = 4 Kb Directory table size = 4 Kb

+Paging in two levels is not the limit and can be extended.
+The advantage of having multiple levels is that only the necessary page table are store in the main memory, reducing the allocated space.
+To avoid a high paging rate, the ideia is using the locality principle in the other levels.

+## TLB
+Using mapping you have to access the main memory twice, one for accessing the page table and one for the physical address.
+To speed up the process, we can use the page table with dedicated registers, but this can only work with smaller tables.

+The TLB (Translation Lookaside Buffer) follows the locality principle, referencing less frames at a time, with this, only part of the table is necessary in the main memory.
+The TLB is implemented like a cache memory, it only has the mapping of recently referenced virtual addresses.
+Each entry in the TLB has a key and a value.
+The TLB stores only some entries in the page table.
+When a logic address is generated by the CPU, it's page number is searched for in the TLB
+- If is found, the frame number is available instantly.
+- If not, a TLB miss happens, and the reference must be made in the page table.